 Teaching Teens the Dangers of Sharing ADHD Medication

-When a parent makes the decision to use stimulants to treat a child’s attention deficit disorder (ADHD or ADD), she never imagines her son or daughter selling or sharing that medication with a friend, risking criminal charges and costly legal fines.
+When parents make the decision to use stimulants to treat a child’s attention deficit hyperactivity disorder (ADHD or ADD), they never imagine their son or daughter selling or sharing that medication with a friend, risking criminal charges, costly legal fines, and participation in a national epidemic.

-Unfortunately, this practice, known as medication diversion, happens a lot in high schools and colleges, according to the latest research (see “The Numbers on Stimulant Abuse” below).
+Unfortunately, this practice, colloquially known as stimulant “sharing” but legally referred to as drug diversion, happens frequently in high schools and colleges, according to the latest research (see “The Numbers on Stimulant Abuse” below).
 Stimulants are a hot commodity for many young people who don’t have a prescription, making those who do their targets.
 As academic pressures escalate in college, the misuse of stimulants becomes a temptation.

 Stimulants are classified as Schedule II controlled substances by the FDA, due to their high potential for abuse.
 Most state laws follow federal laws, with criminal penalties for possession without a prescription.
 The criminal fines and jail time for those caught diverting stimulants are even more severe.

 Parents and professionals should not ignore this growing problem.
-A recent article, published on the ADDitude website, focused on the serious consequences one college student experienced after selling his medication.
+An article published on the ADDitude website focused on the serious consequences one college student experienced after selling his medication.
 He began by selling a few pills on campus, which led to his selling his entire prescription.
 He was arrested by DEA agents and spent time in jail.

 I worked on a college campus for 24 years as an ADHD specialist and coach, first in a campus disability office and later in a learning center.
 Initially, I was naïve about medication diversion.
 I learned about stimulant abuse late in the game.
 At a luncheon for a graduating senior, I asked if he had any advice for me.
 He said, “There’s one topic I wish you’d talk about with all students taking ADHD medication: how to handle the demand they will face to give away or sell their pills!”